Aram-Lin/Mischief-Draw-All-version/README.md

 Note: Versions 2.00 to 2.10 require an additional x86 with Microsoft Visual C++ 2010 Service Pack 1 and Microsoft Visual C++ 2013 (2.1.6 Version).
 They have been provided for your convenience.

-# Mischief Modified
+# Mischief Modified (Fake Portable)

-Mischief Modified is a modification made by CheshireCat that changes the screen layout, font sizes, and colors in order to make the program more comfortable to use.
+Mischief Modified (Fake Portable) is a modification made by CheshireCat that changes the screen layout, font sizes, and colors in order to make the program more comfortable to use.
 I liked my changes a lot, so I decided to share it.
 You can find both a light and dark version in the downloads [here](https://github.com/Aram-Lin/Mischief-Draw-All-version/tree/main/Mischief%20Modified%20Version/History%E2%80%94Not%20Real%20Portable), or in the "History—Not Real Portable" folder found in the "Mischief Modified Version" folder.

 ### Mischief Modified Version 1.1.2 (Dark)